2022: Development of a Virtual Resource Center for Food, Energy, and Water Nexus Grand Challenges

-The Community Cohort Challenge is one of the first of several practicum experiences for engaging graduate students in experiences to apply both their technical and soft skills for addressing a wicked challenge.
-These Virtual Resource Center will connect graduate students from diverse disciplines and locations through both virtual and face to face learning experiences.
+The FEW Graduate Scholars Program is one of the first of several practicum experiences for engaging students to apply both their technical and soft skills for addressing a wicked challenge.
+The Virtual Resource Center will connect graduate students from diverse disciplines and locations through both virtual and face to face learning experiences.
 Previous participants have been located at universities in Washington, California, Nebraska, Illinois, Iowa, Texas, South Dakota, and São Paulo (Brazil).
 They have come from the disciplinary areas of soil science, economics, animal science, agricultural engineering, dairy science, and environmental engineering.
 We welcome applicants from those areas and encourage applicants from additional locations and disciplines to apply.

 Who?
-Graduate students in either M.S. and Ph.D. programs and graduates in post-doc positions are encouraged to consider this learning opportunity.
+Outstanding senior undergraduates, graduate students in either M.S. and Ph.D. programs and graduates in post-doc positions are encouraged to consider this learning opportunity.
 We are especially interested in the participation of individuals from a wide range of disciplines, e.g., social sciences, economists, engineers, and scientists.
 We also hope to recruit cohorts that represent a range of experience in qualitative, quantitative, or mixed-methods research.

 Where?
 Students will experience most of the Cohort Challenge virtually through online web meeting room technology, Google Drive, and Moodle.
 One three day face-to-face gathering is anticipated during March 2020.